-Frequency with which climate- related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues Nouryon's Board of Directors is charged with oversight of the Nouryon Group and its executive management.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate-related issues are integrated Please explain Scheduled - some meetings Overseeing major capital expenditures Overseeing acquisitions, mergers, and divestitures Reviewing innovation/R&D priorities Nouryon's Board of Directors is charged with oversight of the Nouryon Group and its executive management.
 The Board of Directors' responsibilities include setting and reviewing the company strategy and business plans, supervising our risk management, approving the annual budget, and approving major capital investments or M&A, all of which are generally informed by climate-related issues to some extent.
-The full Board, led by our Chairman and CEO, is regularly briefed on our sustainability initiatives and other climate-related issues, including quarterly sustainability updates from our General Counsel.
-The full Board also considers climate-related issues in a variety of other contexts, such as regular briefings by business unit leaders on their business strategies including commercial sustainability initiatives.
-In addition, in 2022 the Board was briefed on our carbon strategy by our Global Carbon Business Leader.
-The Board's committees also oversee certain climate-related issues.
+The full Board, led by our Chairman and CEO, is briefed

+Deviewing and set fire Reviewing and guiding strategy quarterly on our sustainability initiatives and other climate-related issues, including quarterly dashboard and sustainability updates from our General Counsel.
+The full Board also considers climate-related issues in a variety of other contexts, such as regular briefings by business leaders on their business strategies including commercial sustainability initiatives.
+In addition, in 2022 the Board was briefed on our carbon strategy by our Global Carbon Business Leader, our new 2030 climate targets and our 2022 Sustainability Report.
+The Board's committees also oversee certain climate- related issues.
 The Audit Committee oversees the company's enterprise risk management (ERM) program, which includes risks related to climate change, and is updated on the ERM program quarterly.
 The Corporate Responsibility Committee also provides Board-level oversight of sustainability initiatives, including climate-related targets, among its other responsibilities.
-In 2022 the Corporate Responsibility Committee reviewed our annual sustainability report and our new 2030 climate targets.
+In 2022, the Corporate Responsibility Committee reviewed our annual sustainability report and our new 2030 climate targets.
+Our sustainability strategy is implemented by the Corporate Sustainability team as well as all business lines of the Company and key functions.
+Sustainability focal points drive the implementation of our strategy across our organization.
+We enlist internal and external auditors as part of our ESG governance efforts.
+In addition, our policies are reviewed annually.